tianocore-docs/EDKIIHttpsBootGettingStartedGuide/start_guide/configure_server_and_build_client.md

 ######Figure 6: Add MIME Type
 ![](/media/image7.jpeg)
 ######Figure 7: Add a New MIME Type to IIS
 3. Enroll the Server key pair (`server.pfx`) in ‘Server Certificates’.
 Refer to Figure 8 and Figure 9 for details.
 Here, we assume the `server.pfx` has been generated.
-For detailed steps, please refer to section 2.2\.
+For detailed steps, please refer to section **Self-Generated certificate**.
 ![](/media/image8.jpeg)
 ######Figure 8: Add Server Certificates
 ![](/media/image9.jpeg)